Prince Harry Is Having a Very Weird Week Back in the U.K.

 As he sits in splendid isolation in Frogmore Cottage, Harry could be forgiven if his head is spinning.

 The lavishly restored period property into which he and Meghan moved just 24 months ago, and dreamed of making their home, now houses his cousin Princess Eugenie and her husband Jack and their baby.
-The tenants are still there, and the owner is holed up in what was once intended as Doria’s self-contained apartment, The Daily Beast understands.
+The tenants are still there, and the owner is holed up in what was once intended as Doria Ragland’s (Meghan Markle’s mom) self-contained apartment, The Daily Beast understands.

 He is literally just a few miles away from Windsor Castle, but if he has spoken to his father or the queen, no-one is saying so.
 And this despite the fact that, bizarrely, Her Majesty carried out an official duty Tuesday, overseeing the retirement of one of her senior aides, recorded thus by the official court circular: “The Earl Peel had an audience of The Queen today, delivered up his Wand and Insignia.”
 (Was Earl Peel was ordered to leave his wand on the desk on the way out?).